-- SPDX-FileCopyrightText: 2026 Alexandra de Wit

 Show)

-{- | Build the 'TarballHostGate' from a mount's private, public, and mirror-target
+{- | Build the 'TarballHostGate' from the ecosystem's canonical artifact hosts

-upstream URLs: the allowlist is the lowered set of their bare hosts, and the private and
+canonicalised set of their @host:port@ pairs, and the private and public authorities

-public hosts are each extracted once with 'hostAddress'.
-Called once per mount at the
+are each extracted once with 'hostPortAddress'.

-composition root (and by test fixtures); the result is carried on the serve
+Called once per mount at the composition root (and by test fixtures); the result is

-dependencies so the per-request gate reads fields rather than re-parsing URLs.
+carried on the serve dependencies so the per-request gate reads fields rather than

 -}

-tarballHostGate Text
+tarballHostGate [Text]

 privateUrl Text

-publicUrl Text
+publicUrl Maybe Text

 mirrorUrl =